j354374/fed-scripting/assignment1/assignment1-readme.md

   ```

-This changes the input text box to enabled.
+This changes the input text box to enabled provided a valid input is entered.

 ## References